fabarea/media/Documentation/Index.rst

 Thumbnail API
 ======================

+The thumbnail API is meant for generating out of an asset a preview, regardless of its type.
+The entry point of the API is the
+Thumbnail service class which then delegates the rendering of the thumbnail to the right sub service according to the asset type.
+A strategy pattern is used to determine which sub service fits the best .
+In case no one is found, a fallback thumbnail generator is used.
+For now, asset of type "image" and "application" are implemented.
+Video and audio thumbnail service would still be on the todo list...

 As a first place, a thumbnail can be generated from the Asset object, like::

 	# Get a thumbnail of the file.